-An insurance policy may exclude cover for any claims made under the policy which arise from 'known circumstances' (for example, an issue which you became aware of before the start of each annual insurance policy renewal, which might later give rise to a claim).
+An insurance policy may exclude cover for any claims made under the policy which arise from circumstances which could or should have been disclosed to the insurer at a previous annual insurance policy renewal.

-This means it's very important to notify your insurer of anything that could give rise to a future claim as soon as possible, so that the issue can't be excluded from cover under the policy because of 'known circumstances'.
+This means it's very important to notify your insurer of anything that could give rise to a future claim against your LALC or its personnel as soon as possible, and always before renewing the policy.